winckles/Autoscout24_Motor_scraper/README.md

 ## 2.3 Project

-With this python code you can make POST requests to https://peaceful-wave-10456.herokuapp.com/ in a flask app to get predictions from a trained model on the boston data from sklearn.
+With this python code you can make POST requests to https://motorscraper.herokuapp.com/predict in a flask app to get predictions from a trained model on the prices for motorcycles form autoscout.nl.